hdShang/arxiv-daily/docs/cs-CL/2025-09-29/papers/250924296v1-diffuguard-how-intrinsic-safety-is-lost-and-found-in-diffusion-large.md

 ---
 layout: default
-title: DiffuGuard: How Intrinsic Safety is Lost and Found in Diffusion Large Language Models
+title: "DiffuGuard: How Intrinsic Safety is Lost and Found in Diffusion Large Language Models"
 ---

 # DiffuGuard: How Intrinsic Safety is Lost and Found in Diffusion Large Language Models